Other news to note for Jan. 5, 2026

 Jan.
 5, 2026

-Med-tech happenings, including deals and partnerships, grants, preclinical data and other news in brief: Accendra Health, Ceribell, Conformal Medical, Gore, Lantheus, Orasure Technologies, Shine Technologies.
+Biopharma happenings, including deals and partnerships, and other news in brief: Biogen, Genmab, Samsung Bioepis, Roche, Valneva.

 Briefs